 HSAs are triple tax-free.

 Not just tax-free, but triple tax-free?
 That’s music to the ears of those looking to save.
-While you and your employer have until April 15 of 2019 to make contributions for 2018, the time to prepare is now.
-Understanding the potential of your HSA is key to those preparations.
+Understanding the potential of your HSA is key to preparing for upcoming costs.

 With an HSA, lowering your taxes may be as easy as 1-2-3: